-In 2014, the real estate website Zillow quizzed landlords and tenants about the laws that affect them.
+The real estate website Zillow quizzed landlords and tenants about the laws that affect them.
 Surprisingly, 47 percent of renters answered at least half of the questions wrong.
 Even more surprising, 50 percent of landlords graded about the same.

 Both sides were most ignorant to background checks, credit requirements, and security deposits – with an amazing 82 percent of renters and 76 percent of landlords answering those questions wrong.